SebastienRietteMTO/PHYEX-fortran-tool/README.md

 # PHYEX-fortran-tool
-FORTRAN tool for PHYEX

-Temporary repository for developping the fortran tool which will be included in [PHYEX](https://github.com/UMR-CNRM/PHYEX).
+This set of tools is primarily designed to be applied on the [PHYEX](https://github.com/UMR-CNRM/PHYEX) repository.
+But they are normally generic enough to be used in other contexts.

-The script is found in src directory, documention and specifications in doc directory and some examples in the examples directory.
+The tools can be used with on the command line (the pft.py utility can be found in the bin directory) or as a python package (pypft directory).
+The documentation is in the doc directory and some examples are in the examples directory.